 Note that most of the parking is metered and time-limited.
 I would avoid driving there during school summer holidays (December/January) as it can get extremely busy.
 I once made that mistake and had to spend about an hour sitting in traffic just to get out of the suburb, as there was no parking left!

 Palm Beach by Public Transport

-From Wynyard Station in Sydney, you can hop on an L90 bus to Palm Beach, or a B1 and then 199 bus, changing at Mona Vale.
+From Wynyard Station in Sydney, you can hop on an L90 bus, or a B1 and then 199 bus, changing at Mona Vale.
 It takes around an hour and a half.
-Us the NSW Trip Planner to plan your journey.
+Use the NSW Trip Planner to plan your journey.

 Things to Do in Palm Beach, Sydney

 Things to do in Palm Beach, Sydney include the Barrenjoey Lighthouse walk, swimming in the rock pool, waterside dining at The Boathouse and visiting Home and Away sites.
 To jump to a Palm Beach attraction, just click on the links below.

 On the eastern side of the peninsula, next to Ocean Road, is the main beach people visit.
 You’ll recognise it from Home and Away if you’ve ever watched the programme.

 With 2.3km of golden sand, amazing surf, a green backdrop and Barrenjoey Lighthouse up on the hill, it’s certainly a beach worth visiting.

 If crashing surf waves aren’t your thing, cross over to the western edge of the peninsula.
 You’ll find calm water as well as beautiful views of Ku-Ring-Gai Chase National Park across Pittwater.

 For an even quieter spot, head south along Barrenjoey Road, past Palm Beach Wharf, and relax at quieter Snapperman Beach.
 You can also park for free on Illuka Road and nip down the walkway next to number 100.